manekinekko/github-action-angular-hexa/README.md

 ### On your local machine

+> IMPORTANT: the following `npm run heax:...` commands are just aliases to the Hexa cli ( [see the package.json example file](https://github.com/manekinekko/github-action-angular-hexa/blob/master/package.json#L11-L17) ).
+You will have to add them to your own `package.json` or use your own aliases.

 - Run `npm run hexa:login` to log into your Azure account.
 - Run `npm run hexa:init` and follow Hexa's instructions.
 This will create a `hexa.json`.
   - NOTE: the hosting public folder should point to `./dist/angular-app-name/`